 Center for Digital Expression

 The Center for Digital Expression (CDEx) aims to support all faculty members using digital tools in the classroom and beyond.
 Each semester, Studio staff offer a series of digital learning and teaching workshops.
 Studio staff are also available for individual consultations, delivering class tutorials, providing equipment loans, and holding open lab hours in the Studio computer lab.
 Our website has teaching resources and gallery of student work with assignment sheets, rubrics, and samples.
 Learn more by visiting the CDEx website or watching this video.
-Fill out our Request/Reserve Form or contact us email@example.com.
+Click Schedule a Consultation on our website or contact us email@example.com.

 The Faculty Senate is the representative body of the Faculty Assembly designed primarily to express the views of the teaching and research members of the faculty.
 Views may be expressed upon any matter affecting the University, including educational policies, degree requirements, curricula, questions of academic freedom, student-faculty relations, faculty-administration relations, and practices of the University.
 To learn more about the Faculty Senate and your elected representative(s), as well as how to make sure your interests are represented, visit the webpage and Faculty/Staff Handbook, or reach out to a Executive Committee Member.

 The office of Facility Services is responsible for the housekeeping of offices and classrooms.
 We are also responsible for moving furniture, delivering mail, and completing event setups on campus.
 Requests for the moving crew or requests to visit our off-campus surplus furniture warehouse should be sent to email@example.com.
 For housekeeping assistance, such as spills or accidents, please call 817-257-5116.